Jomm31/Ambaturide/README.md

+# HOW TO RUN
+-download and import mysql database
+-in powershell: node src/backend/server.js
+-in powershell: npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.